keenlycode/edictor/docs-src/index.html.strict.md

 });
 ```

-Another option is to create an object from a model with option `{strict: false}`
+Another option is to create an object from a model and set option
+`{strict: false}`

 ```js
 const somePackage = new Package({